Business people looking out of their office windows

 Customs duty

-While this article has focused on VAT, the same principles also apply to customs duty – another indirect tax.
+While this article has largely focused on VAT, the same principles also apply to customs duty – another indirect tax.
 Indeed, since Brexit there has been a greater number of imports into the UK, often by businesses that previously had limited experience of customs and dealing with import processes.

 How we can help